What:

 Students make and submit world language-related food preparation tutorial videos.
 Our advisory board will select qualified videos according to the attached rubric.
 Those videos will be uploaded to the Why Learn Languages YouTube

-channel and we will make a donation to our partner food banks for every 50 views a video gets.
+and we will make a donation to our partner food banks for every 50 views a video gets.
 Unique to our campaign, we will donate boxes of food favored by different cultures to promote diversity, equity, and inclusion.
 Every student who

 submits a video will receive a participation certificate.
 To promote authentic learning and provide students with amazing food experiences in the target culture, we will award the three language programs that contribute the most video submissions gift cards from our partner restaurants.